stacc-as/girlpower-intro-presentation/slides/intro.md

 ## JavaScript & NodeJS
-- Used to be a dynamic run-time language that runs on the client side in a web browsert
+- Used to be a dynamic run-time language that runs on the client-side in a web browser
 - NodeJS makes it possible to run JavaScript on the server side

 <img class="plain" src="slides/nodejs.png" height="200wv"/>